mnemonikr/symbolic-pcode/README.md

 # Usage

 The public API for this library has not yet been finalized.
-A tested example x86-64 processor is included the [integration tests](tests).
+See [x86-64 integration tests](tests/x86_64_emulator.rs) for examples using library primitives.

 # P-code operations